Star Trek: Countdown: Reception

 Reviews of the first issue of Countdown by IGN, Ain't It Cool News, TrekMovie.com and TrekWeb were positive.
 IDW editor-in-chief Chris Ryall blogged that although more than the intended volume had been printed, Countdown sold out within two weeks of its publication.
 IGN also positively reviewed the third and fourth issues, while io9 also published a positive review of the entire series.

 Canonicity

 When asked whether the filmmakers' involvement in the comic made it canonical, Roberto Orci stated he was in no position to declare whether it was, though he felt it could easily remain as such unless it was contradicted in a future film.
-The first season of Star Trek: Picard contradicts several plot points of Countdown, making the supernova the Romulan sun rather than the Hobus star, and establishing that Data's memories were never successfully imprinted into B-4, who was disassembled after a ban on synthetics in 2385.
-The ban prompted Picard, an admiral not an ambassador, to resign from Starfleet.
+The first season of Star Trek: Picard contradicts several plot points of Countdown, making the supernova the Romulan sun rather than the Hobus star, and establishes that Data's memories were never successfully imprinted into B-4, who was disassembled after a ban on synthetics in 2385.
+The ban prompted Picard, an admiral rather than an ambassador, to resign from Starfleet.
+The third season of Picard also states that Worf, rather than Data, succeeded Picard as the captain of the Enterprise-E and later worked for Starfleet Intelligence rather than becoming a Klingon general.